xcore/sc_multi_uart/doc/programming_guide.rst

 Interfacing to the TX Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To transmit data using the TX server the application should make use of :c:func:`uart_tx_put_char`.
 An example use is shown below.
-This example, taken from the demo application configuration simply takes a string in the form of a character array and pushes it into the buffer one character at a time.
-When the API indicates that the buffer is full by returning a value of `-1` then the loop moves onto the next channel.
+This example, taken from the demo application configuration simply takes a string from the application buffer (simply can be a character array) and pushes it into the buffer one character at a time.
+When the API indicates that the buffer is full by returning a value of `-1` then the buffer index is not incremented in order to retain the character in the application buffer until it is successfully pushed to UART TX server.

 .. literalinclude:: app_sk_muart_Com_demo/src/uart_manager.xc
     :start-after: //::Send Byte